 Discussion

-The primary advance of entropy-scaling frameworks is that they bound both time and space as functions of the dataset entropy (al- beit using two different notions of entropy).
-In this paper, we have in- troduced an entropy-scaling framework for accelerating approximate search, allowing search on large omics datasets to scale even as those datasets grow exponentially.
-Although related to succinct, compressed, and opportunistic data structures such as the compressed suffix array, the FM-index, and the sarray (Grossi & Vitter, 2005; Ferragina & Manzini, 2000; Conway & Bro- mage, 2011) that solve the problem of theoretically fast and scalable pattern matching, here we solve, theoretically and practically, the much more general similarity search problem.
-Additionally, our bounds are explicitly in terms of entropy: in the main paper we proved that runtime scales linearly with
+We have introduced an entropy-scaling framework for accelerating approximate search, allowing search on large omics datasets to scale even as those datasets grow exponentially.
+The primary advance of this framework[AU: Made singular here.
+If inappropriate, please use plural “frameworks” in the preceeding sentence] is that it bounds both time and space as functions of the dataset entropy (albeit using two different notions of entropy [AU: Name the two types here and indicate which notion goes with which bound]).
+We proved that runtime scales linearly with

-the entropy of the database, but we also show in Supplemental Theory that under certain additional constraints, this entropy-scaling framework permits a compressed representation on disk.
+the entropy of the database, but we also show (Supplemental Theory) that under certain additional constraints, this entropy-scaling framework permits a compressed representation on disk.
 This compression is particularly applicable in the case of metagenomic analysis, where the collection of read data presents a major problem for storage and transfer.
-While we did not optimize for on-disk compression in any of our applications, choosing instead to focus on search speed, implementing this compression is feasible using exist- ing software tools and libraries such as Blocked GZip (BZGF); each cluster would be compressed separately on disk.
+Although we did not optimize for on-disk compression in any of our applications, choosing instead to focus on search speed, implementing this compression is feasible using existing software tools and libraries such as Blocked GZip (BZGF); each cluster would be compressed separately on disk.

-Furthermore, we have justified and demonstrated the effectiveness of this framework in three distinct areas of computational molecular biology, providing the following open-source software: Ammolite for small-molecule structure search, MICA for metagenomic analysis, and esFragBag for protein structure search.
+Furthermore, we have justified and demonstrated the effectiveness of this framework in three distinct areas of computational molecular biology, providing the following open-source software—Ammolite for small-molecule structure search, MICA for metagenomic analysis, and esFragBag for protein structure search.
 All of our software is available under the GNU Public License, and not only can the tools we are releasing be readily plugged into existing pipelines, but the code and underlying methods can be easily incorporated into the original software that we are accelerating.

 The reason for the speedup is the combination of low fractal dimension and low metric entropy.
 Low fractal dimension ensures that runtime is dominated by metric entropy.
 Metric entropy is trivially approximated by looking at the size of the coarse database.
-Furthermore, we can directly measure the local fractal dimension of the database by sampling points from the database and looking at the scaling behavior of volume in spheres of increasing radii.
+Furthermore, we can directly measure the local fractal dimension of the database by sampling points from the database and looking at the scaling behavior of volume in spheres [AU: Words missing?] of increasing radii.
 We have shown that for three domains within biological data science, metric entropy and fractal dimension are both low.

-As discussed in the theoretical results, although the data live locally on a low dimension subspace, the data is truly high-dimensional globally.
-At small scales, biological data often lives on a low-dimensional polytope (Hart et al., 2015); however, omics data is by nature comprehensive, and includes not just one but many such polytopes.
+As discussed in the theoretical results, although the data live locally on a low dimension subspace, the data are truly high-dimensional globally.
+At small scales, biological data often lives on a low-dimensional polytope (Hart et al., 2015).
+However, omics data are by nature comprehensive, and include not just one but many such polytopes.
 Although each polytope can be individually projected onto a subspace using techniques such as PCA, the same projection cannot be used for all the polytopes at once because they live on different low- dimensional subspaces.
-Furthermore, as is the case with genomes, the low- dimensional polytopes are also often connected (e.g., through evolutionary history); thus, collections of local projections become unwieldy.
+Furthermore, as is the case with genomes, the low- dimensional polytopes are also often connected (e.g., through evolutionary history).
+Thus, collections of local projections become unwieldy.
 By using our clustering approach, we are able to take advantage of the existence of these low-dimensional polytopes for accelerated search without having to explicitly characterize each one.